William Mouw betting profile: Sony Open in Hawaii - PGA TOUR

 - Mouw posted a Strokes Gained: Off-the-Tee average of -0.109 in his past five tournaments.

-- In terms of Strokes Gained: Approach the Green, Mouw sported a 0.088 mark in his past five tournaments.
+- In terms of Strokes Gained: Approach the Green in his past five tournaments, Mouw delivered a 0.088 mark.

-- On the greens, Mouw delivered a 0.014 Strokes Gained: Putting mark in his past five tournaments.
+- On the greens, Mouw posted a 0.014 Strokes Gained: Putting mark in his past five tournaments.

 All stats in this article are accurate for Mouw as of the start of the Sony Open in Hawaii.